DonKracho/ESPHome-external-component-for-iPixel-ble-devices/docs/IPIXEL_COMMANDS_DEMYSTIFIED.md

 ```

 ### Show Text
 The text command allows up to 500 characters in the iPixel Color App.
 It encodes the characters to font bitmaps or jpg images.
-The payload holds attributes for alignment, animation and colors.
+The payload holds attributes for alignment, animation and colors.\
 **Return:** a 5 byte acknowledge notification with state 1 until the last chunk is send.
-3 on sucess.
-0 if crc fails.
+3 on success.
+0 if the crc check fails.

 ```
 struct show_text {